 22. American Beauty (1999)

 Directed by Sam Mendes, the movie stars Mena Suvari, Kevin Spacey, Thora Birch, and Wes Bentley.
 The film centers on 40-something-year-old suburbanite Lester Burnham, who has what people call the “perfect life.”
 However, his wife is having an affair, his daughter dislikes him, and a midlife crisis is prevalent.
-As he struggles to handle all this, comes Jane’s classmate Angela Hayes, who springs within him a desire that he thought didn’t exist anymore.
+As he struggles to handle all this comes Jane’s classmate Angela Hayes, who springs within him a desire that he thought didn’t exist anymore.
 Infatuation creeps in, but isn’t it off-limits now?
 Does pursuing his new desires count as love?
-To know, you can stream the movie here.
+You can watch the film here to find out.

 21. Lust, Caution (2007)

 This Ang Lee directorial is an erotic espionage that stars Tang Wei, Tony Leung, Joan Chen and Wang Leehom.
-It is based on Eileen Chang’s 1979 novella of the same name and is set in the first half of the 20th century in Japanese-occupied China.
+It is based on Eileen Chang’s 1979 novella, which is the same name and is set in the first half of the 20th century in Japanese-occupied China.
 It revolves around how a theatre troupe hires Wong Chia Chi, a Hong Kong college student, to seduce and assassinate Japanese collaborator Mr. Yee.
-However, as time passes, feelings take over plotting and she finds herself struggling to carry on.
+However, as time passes, feelings take over schemes, and she finds herself struggling to carry on.
 Will she give up or continue the mission?
 What about the consequences if she gets caught?
-To find out, you may check out the film here.
+You can check out the film here to find out.

 20. The Girl on the Bridge (1999)

-Patrice Leconte has directed this French film (French title: La fille sur le pont) that stars Daniel Auteuil and Vanessa Paradis.
+Patrice Leconte directed this French film (French title: La fille sur le point), which stars Daniel Auteuil and Vanessa Paradis.
 The movie explores an unlikely romantic relationship between a knife thrower named Gabor and a girl named Adèle, whom the former finds about to jump to her death from a bridge in Paris.
 A platonic relationship sprouts as they get to know each other and serve as each other’s companions in an otherwise dull and uncertain life.
 Luck, too, shines on them.
 However, unforeseen circumstances follow, and the two get separated; she goes to Greece, and he goes to Turkey, only to realize that they need each other and only that shall bring them luck.
 Will they be able to “bridge” the gap?
+You can watch the film here to find out.

 19. Guinevere (1999)